• Home

 Say we had a AAPL covered call option position (i.e. long stock, short call option) in our portfolio.
 Both the call option and the underlying stock would fall into one "Class Group" and would be valued together to determine the combined P&L under each scenario.
 The situation is visualized in the flowchart to the left.

 Further, let's say our portfolio held an option straddle position but on a different underlying than that of our AAPL covered call.
 In this case, the straddle would be in a different Class Group.
 This Class Group would be valued under the stressed scenarios and the resulting P&Ls would be held separately from the AAPL covered call P&Ls.
-At the conclusion of this step we will have multiple Class Groups, each having its own table of scenario P&Ls. |

 P&L Offsets